Development Guide

 Frontend testing¶

-Whitebox uses Vitest for frontend unit testing, and Playwright for integration testing.
+Whitebox uses Vitest (with Playwright in Browser Mode) for frontend unit testing, and Playwright for integration testing.
 To run frontend tests:

 This will run first the unit testing suite, and then the integration testing suite.